dougrosman/webdev1-sp21/week02/README.md

     ---

 1. Making your first web page!
-    1. **In-Class Exercise:** Invent a recipe for a made-up dish.
+    1. **In-class Exercise:** Invent a recipe for a made-up dish.
 Create a web page for that recipe that includes the following:
         1. A title
         1. An image
         1. A corny backstory